 1. Know the format and syllabus

 As mentioned in the various posts on aceing examinations, you will always need to have a good understanding of the format and syllabus.
 Preparing for the E-Math paper is no exception.
-Being familiar with the format and syllabus will help you know requirements of the paper and tackle it better.
+Being familiar with the format and syllabus will help you know requirements of the paper and tackle the paper better.

 The E-Math paper syllabus is as follow: